neverRare/stick-docs/reference/language/function_call.md

 The whole arguments can only be either fully unlabelled or fully labelled.
 We can't mix unlabelled and labelled arguments.

-When calling a function with rest parameter, explicit labels are not allowed, in this case, variable name isn't considered as label.
+When calling a variadic function, explicit labels are not allowed, in this case, variable name isn't considered as label.

 ## Statement or Expression